spxbhuhb/adaptive/doc/what-is-adaptive.md

   * some modules may be platform dependent, but
   * the core is pure Kotlin

+## Adaptive in action

+To see Adaptive in action:

+* check out the demo
+* continue to browse, this site is 100% Adaptive

 ## Let's write a small application

 ### Step 1. - Define an API